andySigler/homemade-hardware/Arduino-SMD/readme.md

 #Homemade Arduino SMD
 ##A clone of the Arduino-Pro-Mini

-This is my attempt at making an [Arduino Pro Mini](http://arduino.cc/en/Main/arduinoBoardProMini).
-It's designed to be fabricated using a micro-milling machine, and takes into account all the limitations of such a process.
+This is a clone of the [Arduino Pro Mini](http://arduino.cc/en/Main/arduinoBoardProMini) made with the tools at ITP.
+It's design is

 ###Features